enzofagundz/enzofagundz/README.md

-### Opa, tudo bão?
-Eu sou o Enzo!<br>
+### Ayo, how are you?<br>

-- 🚧 Desenvolvedor em construção
+- 🚧 I'm 19 years old and a student of web development
-- 🌱 Atualmente estou estudando HTML, CSS e JavaScript
+- 🌱 Currently I'm studying HTML, CSS and JavaScript
-- 😄 Pronomes: ele/dele
+- 😄 Pronouns: he/him

 ##